Introduction to Object in Java

 Java is a powerful object-oriented programming language that consists of objects and classes.
 The objects make it easier to map the real-life entities while coding.
 The objects will be used all the time while programming in java.
 The objects in java are easy to define and use.
 It is necessary to understand Classes and Objects because everything in an object-oriented programming language like Java is based upon them.
 In this article, we will see all the details related to the object along with the examples.

 How to Create an Object in Java?

-- If you are familiar with Java programming, you may know that in java an object is created using a class.
-The class is nothing but it provides a blueprint for creating an object.
+- If you are familiar with Java programming, you may know that an object is created using a class in java.
+The class is nothing, but it provides a blueprint for creating an object.
 The class is used to instantiate an object.
-So technically we will be having the class declared already before we create the object in Java.
+So technically, we will be having the class declared already before we create the object in Java.